kaopanboonyuen/SatInPaint/README.md

-# 🌌 SatInPaint: Satellite Image Inpainting with Diffusion Models
+# 🌌 SatInPaint: Satellite Image Inpainting Through Diffusion Models

 Welcome to **SatInPaint**! 🚀 A cutting-edge approach for satellite image inpainting, leveraging diffusion models for efficient, high-quality restoration of missing or corrupted regions in satellite imagery.
 SatInPaint delivers state-of-the-art performance with reduced computational requirements, supporting both medium and high-resolution datasets such as **LANDSAT-8 (Thailand)** and **Vaihingen and Potsdam**.